Freight rates: Trucking rates per mile 2023

 What is a good rate per mile for trucking companies to charge?

-Although it is difficult to determine an average rate for trucking rates per mile, if you keep up with industry news, you’ll always have a good idea of average trucking rates.
+After putting it to the test, it is difficult to determine an average rate for trucking rates per mile, but if you keep up with industry news, you’ll always have a good idea of average trucking rates.